top of page

 Time to Value Is the Only Metric That Matters (At First)

-Your customer has one goal, value.
-They don't care about your vision or your beautifully designed slides.
-They want to solve the value problem like yesterday!
+Your customer has one goal: value.
+They don’t care about your vision or beautifully designed slides.
+They want to solve their problems, and they want results fast!

-The faster you can deliver that first win, the more likely they are to stick around.
-It's called
+The quicker you can deliver that first win, the more likely they are to stay.
+This is known as Time to Value (TTV), and it can make or break your relationship.

-Hopefully, David Skok won't mind me stealing one of his quotes:
+Hopefully, David Skok won’t mind me borrowing one of his quotes:

-• What's the minimum outcome a customer needs to say, "This was worth it"?
+• What’s the minimum outcome a customer needs to feel it was worth it?

-• How fast can you help them get there without drowning them in dead-end sessions?
+• How fast can you help them achieve this without overwhelming them with information?

 Administer a Human Touch